 Those who know me even a little bit or those who have read enough of my blog posts understand that I am a hopelessly devoted fan of The Monkees (for more on this, see Why I Like Bananas).
 Needless to say, this news of Davy’s death came as a shock.
 Sure, you know this day comes eventually for everyone, but in today’s day and age, 66 is fairly young to meet your Maker.
 And for me, the news hit harder than your average celebrity death.
 In many ways, Davy Jones has been a loyal companion of mine for over 25 years.

 But today I also realized one of the reasons Davy and The Monkees are so important to me.
 THEY made ME memorable…to so many people.
-As I said, people know I like The Monkees.
+As I said, even people who know me only a little know I like The Monkees.
 Why?
-Well, first of all, I’ll tell anyone who wants to know…and anyone who doesn’t.
-But it also sticks with people because it is a little unusual for someone my age to love them and to love them so fervently.
-It is my, shall we say, memorable quirk.
+Well, one – because I’m a very proud fan.
+But it sticks with people because it is a little unusual for someone my age to love them and to love them so fervently.
+It is my memorable quirk.
 Consequently, my Facebook, email, and phone have been blowing up all day.
 So sad for you.
 Sorry to hear about Davy.
 Are you doing okay?
 I thought of you immediately when I heard.
 While I immensely appreciate the thoughts of so many, and that they recognize that I would be upset at this news, I can not help but think these sentiments should be reserved for his loved ones, those who knew him.
-And as much as I would love to claim him as a good buddy, I hardly think getting some pictures and autographs a few times qualifies me as knowing him.
+And as much as I would love to claim him as a good buddy, I hardly think three brief meetings after shows for some pictures and autographs qualify me as knowing him.
 Still, I am part of a family of fans who will miss him dearly, and all that he brought to the world…which was a lot.

 For that reason, I feel even more blessed to have seen Davy, Micky, and Peter perform together during The Monkees 45th Anniversary Tour last summer (see my Review).
 The fans all wondered if it would be the last time.
 No one would have imagined that this would be the reason why.
 It is unlikely the group will continue touring as a unit without their everlasting teen idol.